dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

    - If any key/value is present in all *my-isilon-settings.yaml*, *secret*, and storageClass, then the values provided in storageClass parameters take precedence.
    - The user has to validate the yaml syntax and array-related key/values while replacing or appending the isilon-creds secret.
 The driver will continue to use previous values in case of an error found in the yaml file.
    - For the key isiIP/endpoint, the user can give either IP address or FQDN.
 Also, the user can prefix 'https' (For example, https://192.168.1.1) with the value.
-   - The *isilon-creds* secret has a *mountEndpoint* parameter which should not be updated by the user.
-This parameter is updated and used when the driver has been injected with [CSM-Authorization](https://github.com/dell/karavi-authorization).
+   - The *isilon-creds* secret has a *mountEndpoint* parameter which should only be updated and used when [Authorization](../../../../authorization) is enabled.

 7. Install OneFS CA certificates by following the instructions from the next section, if you want to validate OneFS API server's certificates.
 If not, create an empty secret using the following command and an empty secret must be created for the successful installation of CSI Driver for Dell EMC PowerScale.
     ```